Products

 Geospatial mapping and data have come a long way in a short amount of time, providing us with effective ways to study the past and plan our future.
 Two main players in the geospatial technology game are aerial and satellite imagery.
 Both offer us a view of the ground from above – but what’s the difference between the two?
 This article will explain how each type of imagery works, as well as their similarities and what sets them apart.

-What is Aerial Imagery?
+What is aerial imagery?

 With origins tracing back to as early as 1858, aerial imagery is one of the earliest forms of collecting, analyzing and archiving geospatial data.
 Balloons and kites have been replaced by planes, drones, and some of the most sophisticated camera systems in the world when it comes to gathering this information.